aoiya2023/cs124-lab1/design/design.md

    top, which is where most people focus their attention (we noticed that we tend to look the upper half of screen and not so much near the bottom).

-3. List seperated by borders.
+3. List separated by borders.
-   - Lists are seperated by borders so that the users can easily distinguish tasks.
+   - Lists are separated by borders so that the users can easily distinguish tasks.

 4. Hide, Delete, and Sort buttons at the bottom.
     - Hide and Delete buttons are located at the bottom of the screen.
 From the analysis